 - Impaired judgment

 In dram shop cases, security footage, witness statements, and receipts can go a long way in proving that a person was clearly intoxicated when they were over-served.
+A detail-oriented Austin lawyer could help with collecting this evidence to demonstrate defendant fault under Dram Shop law.

 If you were injured in an accident because a business over-served a patron, there may be a case under the Texas dram shop laws.
 At DC Law, our attorneys have helped victims collect under the state’s dram shop laws when establishments have over-served their customers.
 Call our office today to schedule a free consultation with an Austin dram shop lawyer.